This story was originally published on Sep. 19th, 2019.

-On-paper, the Sonos Move speaker doesn’t make a ton of sense.
-It’s a portable speaker that weighs six pounds and promises just 10 hours of battery life—when some of its competition claim more than double that number.
-At 10 inches tall and six-inches around, it’s too big to easily stuff into a typical day bag or backpack.
+On paper, the Sonos outdoor speaker doesn’t make a ton of sense.
+The Sonos Move is a portable Bluetooth speaker that weighs six pounds and promises just 10 hours of battery life—when some of its competition claims more than double that number.
+At 10 inches tall and six inches around, it’s too big to easily stuff into a typical day bag or backpack.
 And it costs $400, which is extremely high if you’re only comparing it to other Bluetooth speakers.

 Listen to music on the Move, however, and its purpose becomes much clearer.
 Inside your house, the Move works just as you’d expect with a Sonos product.
-It connects to networks and devices easily to a , it sounds great (more on that in a moment), and it even looks good in a distinguished way that eschews some of the loud graphic styling and flashing UFO lights some other companies seem to love putting on their portable speakers.
+It connects to networks and devices easily, it sounds great (more on that in a moment), and it even looks good in a distinguished way that eschews some of the loud graphic styling and flashing UFO lights some other companies seem to love putting on their portable speakers.

-This is a key consideration, because if you don’t really care about sound quality, you probably shouldn’t even really consider the Sonos Move.
-There are cheaper options that more portable and can survive full submersion under water—the Move is IP56 certified, which means it can endure heavy rain, dust, and even sun exposure, but not a full dip in the pool.
+This is a key consideration because if you don’t really care about sound quality, you probably shouldn’t even really consider the Sonos Move.
+There are cheaper options that are more portable and can survive full submersion underwater—the Move is IP56 certified, which means it can endure heavy rain, dust, and even sun exposure, but not a full dip in the pool.
 That kind of ingress protection requires more seals, however, and Sonos wasn’t comfortable with the negative effect it would have had on the overall sound.